Marceillo/shark-run/README.md

 - I knew I was going to do a word-guessing game similar to a hangman game.
 - So I took time to think about the visual experience with some brainstorming.
 - I came up with a kayaker being chased by a shark as kayaking is a hobby of mine and I love the ocean including sharks.
-- So once the idea was hatched searched words for the dictionary and images for the helper file.
+- Once the idea was hatched searched for words for the dictionary and some art to present a better visual experience.
-- Then once most of the rough ideas were there I needed a tool to structure things this is why I used a flow chart.
+- Once most of the rough ideas and content were there I needed a tool to structure things this is why I used a flow chart.
-- Programming in Python was a natural feeling to it the love-sandwitches of were enouph to help with my code.
+- Programming in Python was a natural feeling to it.
+- The love-sandwitches walkthough was enouph to help with my base code.
 - I generally wrote one function then tested it and fixed or added code to this function before moving to the next function.
-- All the preparation before starting to code helped me in writing the code.

 ### Flow chart